Skip to content Skip to footer

 The father was joined to the proceedings as an intervenor, creating the potential for complex and expensive litigation to determine beneficial ownership.

 A fully contested route would have been costly and uncertain.
-Instead, a pragmatic settlement was negotiated.
-The wife remained in the matrimonial home with the children until they reached adulthood, following which she would receive a lump sum to enable her to rehouse.
-Practical steps were taken to make that arrangement workable, including the creation of a new driveway to the property to afford greater privacy, recognising the difficulty of continuing to live surrounded by her ex-husband’s family.
+Instead, a pragmatic settlement was negotiated, the wife remained in the matrimonial home with the parties’ four children until they reached adulthood, following which she would receive a lump sum to enable her to rehouse.
+Practical steps were taken to make that arrangement workable, including the creation of a new driveway and associated boundary works to the property to afford greater privacy, recognising the difficulty of continuing to live surrounded by her ex-husband’s family.
+The structure allowed time for the farming business to generate liquidity without forcing a sale.
+While the lion’s share of the assets were legally owned by the father, he recognised the importance of ensuring his grandchildren were adequately provided for and was willing to facilitate a solution.

 A need for pragmatism and creativity